ashok-arjun/Monocular-Depth-Estimation/README.md

 # Fully Convolutional Dense Networks for High-Quality Monocular Depth Estimation

 This project addresses the problem of estimating the depth of a scene from the 2D image.
-A deep fully convolutional network in an encoder-decoder fashion has been used with skip connections from the encoder to the decoder.
+A deep fully convolutional network in an encoder-decoder fashion has been used with skip connections between the encoder and the decoder.

 # Results